Table of Contents

-Springboard is an online course platform best suited for students in North America, Canada or India and who are interested in STEM subjects.
+Springboard is an online course platform best suited for students from the United States, Canada or India and who are interested in STEM subjects.
 The first statement might appear strange at first, as MOOCs are supposed to be global and not limited by geographical locations.
 However, when it comes to Springboard’s Career Tracks, they only guarantee a job offer to those graduates who have the legal rights to work in the United States, Canada, or India.
 This might change in the future, but as of the writing of this review, from what I understood only students that are from these countries are eligible for the guaranteed job offers.

 Now, to clarify the statement regarding Springboard being best suited for STEM students, it’s important to note that the platform currently only has six courses to offer.
 As Springboard almost exclusively focuses on data science and programming, many students will find that they can‘t find a suitable program for themselves on the platform.
 I expect this to change in the near future, though, as Springboard starts to build partnerships with companies and industry experts in other fields.